 As a younger son, the Cartier India Tiara was set to be the main Tiara to be worn by Prince Richard’s wife, the future Princess Richard of Gloucester, though the untimely death of his elder brother in a place crash just weeks after their wedding meant that the couple succeeded to the Dukedom and the Duchess got access to the entire jewellery collection.
 The Cartier India Tiara made a few appearences on the Duchess in the 1980s, usually for Guildhall Banquets and the Dutch State Banquet in 1982, and was even ‘worn’ by her daughter, Lady Davina, in a fun portrait by Norman Parkinson;

 The Duchess of Gloucester has quite a large jewelry collection with the Gloucester Honeysuckle Tiara and the Teck Turquoise Tiara taking priority, despite the Cartier India Tiara and Iveagh Tiara also Tiaras of quite substantial size without even mentioning the smaller Tiaras.
-Despite that, the India Tiara has been worn quite regularly over the years, usually for State Openings of Parliament, Guildhall Banquets, and also State Banquets, with the most recent appearance at the Dutch State Banquet at Buckingham Palace in 2018.
+Despite that, the India Tiara has been worn quite regularly over the years, usually for State Openings of Parliament, Guildhall Banquets, and also State Banquets, with the most recent appearance at the Dutch State Banquet at Buckingham Palace in 2018 and the South African State Banquet at Buckingham Palace in 2022.

 The Cartier India Tiara has also been exhibited at Cartier Exhibitions around the world for years, including currently at the “Cartier and Islamic Art: In Search of Modernity” Exhibition at the Musée des Arts Décoratifs in Paris from 21 October 2021 to 20 February 2022 and will then be exhibited at the Dallas Museum of Art in Texas from 14 May 2022 to 18 September 2022.
 There is no doubt we will continue to see Princess Marie Louise’s splendid Cartier India Tiara for years to come!